ivanms1/nextjs-prisma-graphql-pothos-apollo/README.md

 # Next.js, Prisma, GraphQL, Pothos, and Apollo Template Repository

-The template repository is a pre-built codebase that leverages the latest technologies to kickstart your Next.js project with ease.
+This template repository is a pre-built codebase that leverages the latest technologies to kickstart your Next.js project with ease.
 It incorporates Prisma, GraphQL, Pothos, and Apollo Client and Server to provide you with a robust and scalable full-stack solution for your web application.

 ## Technologies